- The const keywords in C++

 b

-be changed after its creation?
-No - Does the program know the value of
+cannot be changed after its creation. - The value of

 b